luncher-team/LA-Backend-Nick-Stricker/README.md

         }
         ```

-    - [ ] GET toto '/schools/:id' for retrieving a `school` by its `id`
-            returns an object with the following structure:
+    - [ ] GET toto '/schools/:id' for retrieving a `school` by its `id` that returns an object with the following structure:

         ```js
         {